phoible/dev/raw-data/FEATURES/README.md

 “raised larynx”, etc.  Given the addition of raised larynx, it also made sense to include “lowered larynx” to replace the “implosive” feature used by Hayes.

+Regarding fortis/lenis, there are a handful of inventories in PHOIBLE that mark a distinction between plain and lenis consonants (plain vs fortis is more common).
+To faithfully encode these, we include a lenis feature.
+All plain consonants are -for,-len and all vowels are 0for,0len.
+The diacritics for marking fortis and lenis are unicode points 0348 and 0349, respectively.

 ## mid-centralization

 the mid-centralized diacritic is defined as imparting the values of schwa on